BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 -- rgb_[max timstamp].xml
 ```
 where `rgb_[timstamp]` and `depth_[timstamp]` are the images we are investigating.
 The rest of the images are included for debugging purposes.

+Import `segmentation` if collecting data on white background; if collecting data on a floorplan, import `segmentation_rgb`(under testing)

+#### Remarks

+To run datacollection properly, three variables should be properly taken care of:

+1. `spawn_object_script.py` line 11 variable `MODEL_PATH` should contain the correct absolute path pointing to the folder with the object models

+2. `spawn_object_script.py` line 13 variable `MODEL_TYPE` should contain a dictionary of key:classname and value:count

+3. `segmentation.py`/`segmentation_rgb.py` line 17 `SEG_LABELS` should contain a dictionary of key:classname and value:pixel value assigned to that class.

 ## Misc